 He was a social commentator, and this is evident in his early work where he sought to portray and illuminate the social evils of society.
 The artist chose to delve deeper into the unknown, as is reflected in his work.

-Sadequain revolutionized and transformed the once dying art of calligraphy and reinvented it into a bright, colorful, and alive medium.
+Sadequain revolutionized and transformed the once dying art of calligraphy and reinvented it into a bright, colourful, and alive medium.

 Here are some pictures of his brilliant work.